Language Identification (LID) Examples

 python lid.py some.txt

-.dat are loaded into memory.
+How does the Language ID algorithm work?
+It uses the language models you generated.
+All the files ending in .dat are loaded into memory.
 The text that is supposed to be analyzed is analyzed in the same way that the language model generator generates the language models.
 All the tri-grams are extracted and their relative frequency is calculated, as described above.
 Now the set of tri-grams for the text file some.txt is compared with the tri-grams in the language models.

 Intuitively we would say that the tri-gram frequencies of tri-grams extracted from two different texts of the same language should be very similar, i.e. they should be close to each other.
 There are several possibilities to calculate this distance, i.e. the distance of one set of frequencies to another.